-BRANDON SCHMANDT Dr. Brandon Schmandt is an Assistant Professor in the Earth and Planetary Science Department at the University of New Mexico.
-His research primarily uses observational seismology to investigate tectonic and magmatic processes operating near plate boundaries and beneath plate interiors.
-Recently he is involved in a collaborative project to investigate melt generation, melt transport, and crustal evolution in the Cascades arc at Mount St. Helens.
-The seismic component of the project uses a multi-scale combination of seismic arrays, including two weeks of continuous recording with a 900-geophone array concentrated within about 12 km of Mount St. Helens.
-Public Lecture: Exploring the roots of volcanoes with seismology Technical Lecture: Investigation of Mount St. Helens earthquakes and magma plumbing with a hybrid natural and controlled source seismic survey Interested in hosting a GeoPRISMS Distinguished speaker?
-Apply before July 1, 2016!
-Any US institution interested in inviting a DLP speaker may apply via the GeoPRISMS website: http://geoprisms.org/education/distinguished-lectureship-program/ Applications are due by July 1, 2016 for speakers visiting in Academic Year 2016 - 2017 (Fall 2016 - Spring 2017).
+Interested in hosting a GeoPRISMS distinguished speaker?
+Apply before July 10, 2017!

+Any US institution interested in inviting a DLP speaker may apply via the GeoPRISMS website:

+Applications are due by July 10, 2017 for speakers visiting in Academic Year 2017 - 2018 (Fall 2017 - Spring 2018).
 Please note that spots are limited as speakers are only available to visit approximately four institutions apiece.
 Institutions catering to the general public or not currently involved with GeoPRISMS research are strongly encouraged to apply, including those granting undergraduate or masters degrees, as well as those with PhD programs.
 Institutions may request a technical and/or public lecture.
 Public lectures outside of established geoscience departments (including libraries and museums) are encouraged to apply, with help from the GeoPRISMS Office to coordinate.
 The GeoPRISMS Office will cover airfare for speakers' travel and will coordinate travel and off-site logistics.
-Host institutions are responsible for the speaker's local expenses (i.e. hotel and meals) for the duration of the visit.
-GeoPRISMS Office, University of Michigan 2534 C.C.
-Little Building | 1100 North University, Ann Arbor, MI, 48109-1005 May 2016, Academic Year 2016-2017 The Distinguished Lectureship Program is funded by the National Science Foundation
+Host institutions are responsible for the speakers's local expenses (i.e. hotel and meals) for the duration of the visit.

+GeoPRISMS Office, The Pennsylvania State University 503 Deike Building | University Park, PA 16802-2714 June 2017, Academic Year 2017-2018 The Distinguished Lectureship Program is funded by the National Science Foundation